nannabryne/AST5220/README.md

 ## Milestone I: Background cosmology
 *(first draft 05/03/23)*
-Relevant text found in Sec.
+Relevant text found in Sect.
 2 of the report.
 However, a [copy](https://github.com/nannabryne/AST5220/blob/main/deliverables/report_050323.pdf) of the paper as it was prior to moving on to the next milestone is found as `deliverables/report_050323.pdf`.

+## Milestone II: Recombination history
+*(second draft 02/04/23)*
+Relevant text found in Sect.
+3 of the report.
+However, a [copy](https://github.com/nannabryne/AST5220/blob/main/deliverables/report_020423.pdf) of the paper as it was prior to moving on to the next milestone is found as `deliverables/report_020423.pdf`. <mark> FIXME </mark>

 # Code
 All code is located in the `src/` directory.